-- BSP the skier shall jump from the surface of the water into the air and land in BSP.
+- (a) Two-Foot.
+Commencing from Neutral BSP the skier shall jump from the surface of the water into the air and land in BSP.
 During the jump the skier shall be completely clear of the water surface. - (b) One-Foot.
 Commencing from One-Foot BSP the skier shall jump from the surface of the water into the air and land in One-Foot BSP.
 During the jump the skier shall be completely clear of the water surface.
 Basic and reverse shall be allowed.